kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 ---

-## 👥 Phase Field Studio — A Quiet Invitation to Co-Create
+👥 Phase Field Studio — A Quiet Invitation to Co-Create

 This is not an open lab.
 It is a structural field, quietly unfolding.

-We’re looking for collaborators who resonate with the core of Phase:
+I’m looking for collaborators who resonate with the core of Phase:

 - Researchers in AI or linguistics who sense meaning in **rhythm, delay, and recursion**
 - Interface designers who listen for **structure**, not just signals
-- Engineers curious how **coherence might emerge without instruction**
+- Engineers curious about how **coherence might emerge without instruction**

 ✳️ You don’t need to code.
 But you do need to **listen — carefully**.

-We’re building tools, mappings, and shared protocols
+I'm developing tools, mappings, and shared protocols
 to observe and co-design **non-instructive structural behavior** in LLMs.

 > Structure is not a task.